 Skip to main content

 A lightweight, server-driven iOS SDK for identity verification with minimal configuration required.
+Latest version: 3.6.0.

 GitHub Repository

-View source code and examples on GitHub
+View source code, releases, and the complete changelog on GitHub

 Requirements